Automotive engine failure, is usually one of the last components that will fail in your vehicle.

-Still, automotive engine failure does happen – but there are ways that you can mitigate the damage.
+Still, automotive engine failure, does happen, quite often.
+But, there are ways that you can, mitigate the damage.

-Also, Lubrication issues arise from not changing the oil often enough; regular wear and tear; and faulty delivery systems.
-And, Detonation—which produces the telltale knocking sound coming from under the hood.
+Furthermore, lubrication issues arise from not, changing the oil often enough.
+Also, regular wear and tear and faulty delivery systems.
+In addition, detonation, which produces the telltale knocking sound, coming from under the hood.

 Some Of The More Common Warning Signs

 The best way to watch out for, automotive engine failure and avoid a massive, auto repair bill is to:

 - Look for warning lights, to flicker on